joined/joined.github.io/content/posts/snagging-a-seat-at-berlins-toughest-6-seat-sushi-bar/index.md

 OTSUMI works exclusively with advance reservations, and being one of the very few places of its kind in Berlin, securing a spot is quite a challenge.
 They use [Zenchef](https://www.zenchef.com/) as reservation engine.
-Reservations via Zenchef can be usually made via the Zenchef app or a widget on the restaurant's site, but OTSUMI doesn't have a site, so the Zenchef app is effectively the only way to a book a spot.
+Most restaurants that use Zenchef let you book through a widget on their site or the Zenchef app, but OTSUMI doesn't have a site, so the app is effectively the only way to a book a spot.

 I have been checking the availability on the app from time to time, and I am always greeted by the same message: